Stephen D. Lee: Legacy

 Based on Lee's familiarity with the three major arms of a Civil War-era army, military historian Ezra J. Warner summarized him as an able and versatile corps commander, writing: "Despite his youth and comparative lack of experience, Lee's prior close acquaintanceship with all three branches of the service – artillery, cavalry, and infantry – rendered him one of the most capable corps commanders in the army."
 He was entered into the Mississippi Hall of Fame.

 Lee is also memorialized with a statue by Henry Hudson Kitson in the Vicksburg National Military Park dedicated in 1909, as well busts in the center of the Drill Field at Mississippi State University and Friendship Cemetery in Columbus.
 Lee Hall at Mississippi State University is also named in his honor.
 Some colleagues have called him 'the father of industrial education in the South'.
 The Lt.
 Gen. Stephen D. Lee Camp No. 545 of the Sons of Confederate Veterans in Vicksburg, the Stephen D. Lee's Caledonia Rifles Camp No. 2140 in Caledonia and the Captain Stephen D. Lee Chapter No. 301 of the Military Order of the Stars and Bars in Charleston, SC were named in his honor.

 On April 25, 1906, in a speech given in New Orleans, Louisiana, Lee gave the following charge to the Sons of Confederate Veterans:

-Lee not only promoted the Lost Cause narrative of Southern motivations for succession in public, but as chairman of the United Confederate Veterans' Historical Committee, he also worked to ensure it was taught in Southern schools.
+Lee not only promoted the Lost Cause narrative of Southern motivations for secession in public, but as chairman of the United Confederate Veterans' Historical Committee, he also worked to ensure it was taught in Southern schools.
 Lee was also unabashedly racist.
 In a speech at the Columbus courthouse on June 15, 1889, Lee stated, "The question of white supremacy is no issue.
 That battle has been fought some time ago and won, that the white people should rule, not this State alone but the whole South."
 Lee advocated for white women's suffrage in Mississippi, but historians argue that this was mostly to ensure the continuation of white domination of the vote.
 Hattaway quotes Lee on this issue: "We must retain our representation in Congress and the electoral college.
 We either submit to negro rule, adopt the shotgun policy or change our franchise laws."
 Elsewhere, Lee is recorded as stating, "Let us not fool ourselves.
 We know that the negro appreciates, and is proud of, his right to vote.
 He will undertake more trouble, and go further, to exercise this privilege than the white man".
 Believing that the U.S. Congress would insist on the right of black citizens to vote, Lee's solution was not to outright deny the black male citizen the vote – although he did also promote the Jim Crow laws of the 1890 convention – instead he sought to ensure that the white citizens would always outvote the black citizens of the South by granting the taxpaying white women the right to vote as well.